Main content of the website

 During a disaster it may take a while for emergency workers to reach you.
 Consider what items you would need to take care of yourself and your family for at least 72 hours.
 Gathering supplies, building an emergency kit, and preparing an emergency plan can help keep you safe and comfortable during an emergency or disaster.

-Learn how you and your family can prepare yourselves for an emergency or disaster at the links throughout this page.
+Learn how you and your family can prepare yourselves for an emergency or disaster at the links throughout this page, including by clicking on any bolded words to find more information.

 Alberta Emergency Alerts